 Historically, properties that have been designated as condominium sales projects have taken four to five years from the first units being placed on the market to completion.
 To provide enhanced visibility on the current pace of condominium sales, the table below shows sales velocity on a monthly basis.
-The average annualised sales rate measures how quickly condominiums are sold (notarised) over time.
+The Average Annualised Sales Rate1 measures how quickly condominiums are sold (notarised) over time.

-Condominium sales velocity
+Table: condominium sales velocity

 Period Opening units Notarisations in month New units made available during period Closing units Average annualised sales rate 1

 January 104 4 258 358 45.3%

-February 358 8 350 29.1%
+February 358 8 - 350 29.1%

-March 350 11 339 37.0%
+March 350 11 - 339 37.0%

-To 24 April 339 11 328 47.4%
+To 24 April 339 11 - 328 47.4%

-Average annualised sales rate is calculated by dividing the number of units sold in a given month by the total number of units available for sale at the beginning of that month.
-This result is then annualised, based on the number of days in the month and averaged across historical months.
+^{1.} Average annualised sales rate is calculated by dividing the number of units sold in a given month by the total number of units available for sale at the beginning of that month.
+This result is then annualised, based on the number of days in the month, and averaged across historical months.
 To reduce volatility in the calculation, newly listed units are only included one month after marketing begins.
 This adjustment accounts for the typical delay before sales commence.

-Rental income and vacancy rate
+Table: Rental income and vacancy rate

-31 December 2024 31 December 2023
+31 Dec 2024 31 Dec 2023

 Total sqm ('000) 152.2 187.8

-Annualised net rental income (€m) 18.0 22.3
+Annualised Net Rental Income (€m) 18.0 22.3

-Net cold rent per sqm (€) 10.7 10.4
+Net Cold Rent per sqm (€) 10.7 10.4

 Like-for-like rent per sqm growth (%) 1.6 4.1

 Vacancy (%) 8.0 5.0

-EPRA vacancy (%) 1.5 2.0
+EPRA Vacancy (%) 1.5 2.0

-Rental income
+Rental Income

-Annualised contracted net rental income at 31 December 2024 was €18.0 million, a decline of 19.3% versus the prior year.
-This was due to (1) a fall in the number of units following the portfolio sale of 16 properties announced on 17 December 2024, (2) a decline in the number of units within the Portfolio available for rent following condominium sales and (3) a lower number of new leases signed during the year.
+Annualised contracted net rental income at 31 December 2024 was €18.0m, a decline of 19.3% versus the prior year.
+This was due to (1) a fall in the number of units following the portfolio sale of 16 properties announced on 17 December 2024, (2) a decline in the number of units within the Portfolio available for rent following condominium sales, and (3) a lower number of new leases signed during the year.